Williamson Property Tax Protests - by Value and Property Type

 Williamson County Protests by Property Type

 The majority of protests were to do with single family homes.
-57,013 protests were filed for residential properties in 2023.
-In total, homes were responsible for 67.51% of all protests.
-While extensive, this is about the average when it comes residential vs. commercial property in Texas.
-Homes were slightly down from their 2022 peak of 61,037 protests, the 2023 number was easily the second-highest ever seen.
+55,660 protests were filed for residential properties in 2024.
+While extensive, this is the average when it comes to residential vs. commercial property in Texas.
+Homes were slightly down from their 2022 peak of 61,037 protests, the 2024 number was easily the third highest ever seen.

 Value of Property Protested by TypeSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.